 - On your company website provide a “Solutions” tab with your identified personas as selectable options that link to your persona buckets in your success platform.
 Additionally, with MindTouch Touchpoints link to specific persona solutions from within any of your web properties.

-As with any strategy, set up test and audit schedules to ensure that your persona-based content strategies remains effective while you take action to continuously improve the self-service experience:
+As with any strategy, set up test and audit schedules to ensure that your persona-based content strategies remain effective while you take action to continuously improve the self-service experience:

-Once you have put your content strategy in place, measure traffic and web-generated sales upon implementation of your new structure and set as baseline.
+Once you have put your content strategy in place, measure traffic and web-generated sales upon implementation of your new structure and set baselines.
 A few months down the road, measure again to evaluate the strategy’s effectiveness.